V INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Visa Inc. Investors With Substantial Losses Have Opportunity To Lead Class Action L...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Visa Inc. (“Visa” or“the Company”) (NYSE: V) and certain of its officers.
+Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Visa Inc. ("Visa" or "the Company") (NYSE: V ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Visa securities between November 16, 2023 and September 23, 2024 inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/V.
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired Visa securities between November 16, 2023 and September 23, 2024 inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/V.

 Case Details